Bearded seal

 The bearded seal (Erignathus barbatus), also called the square flipper seal, is a medium-sized pinniped that is found in and near to the Arctic Ocean.
 It gets its generic name from two Greek words (eri and gnathos) that refer to its heavy jaw.
 The other part of its Linnaean name means bearded and refers to its most characteristic feature, the conspicuous and very abundant whiskers.
 When dry, these whiskers curl very elegantly, giving the bearded seal a "raffish" look.

 Bearded seals are the largest northern phocid.
 They have been found to weigh as much as 300 kg with the females being the largest.
 However, male and female bearded seals are not very dimorphic.

 The only member of the genus Erignathus, the bearded seal is unique in that it is an intermediate.
 Bearded seals belong to the family Phocidae which contains two subfamilies: Phocinae and Monachinae.
 The bearded seal possesses characteristics of both of these subfamilies.

-Fossils first described in 2002 indicated that, during the Pleistocene epoch, bearded seals ranged as far south as South Carolina.
+Fossils first described in 2002 indicate that, during the Pleistocene epoch, bearded seals ranged as far south as South Carolina.